 About This Trip

-- Visit remote areas of the Banda Sea full of vibrant coral reefs.
+- Embark from Ambon and visit remote areas of the Banda Sea full of vibrant coral reefs.

 - We'll have a chance to see schooling hammerhead sharks in an area where they are known to congregate.